joebritt/Fairlight-CVI-Rev7-Upgrade/README.md

 ### All PCB designs were done in Eagle.

-There are 4 different PCBs.
+There are 4 different PCBs:</br>

+One is the actual CVI06A, which mounts to the rear of the CVI.
+It is substantially smaller than the original CVI06.</br>

+One is a small board which replaces the SRAM inside the CVI.
+This new board uses an FRAM to provide nonvolatile storage without a battery</br>

 Two of these are just DIP-to-PLCC EPROM adapter boards.</br>
 I made these because I had a bunch of PLCC 27C010 EPROMS I wanted to use!
+You can also just use 2716 and 27C128 EPROMs instead of these boards.

 ### EPROM Images